-Last summer they opened a dedicated area for younger children, Barnacle Bay, it says it is suitable for the under 8’s but I would suggest it is more suited to under 5’s.
+They recently opened a dedicated area for younger children, Barnacle Bay, it says it is suitable for the under 8’s but I would suggest it is more suited to under 5’s.
 The pool in Barnacle Bay is shallow and there are lots of water features, a mini slide, a submarine to play in and lots of squirting water!!

-My 5 year old was at the in-between age in that he found Barnacle Bay too young but just wasn’t ready for the big slides.
 In the main pool there is a Pirate Ship which has a slide coming from it and water cannons to squirt!
 We also spent time in the main pool practising swimming and jumping in whilst daddy and older Mini Mumbler went on the main slides.

 There is a large mixed gender changing area, lockers (you need a £1) and showers but these got very busy.

-You can either pay for a 1.5 or 3 hour swim, we found that 1.5 hours was plenty especially for the youngest Mini Mumbler.
+You can either pay for a 1.5 or 3 hour swim, we found that 1.5 hours was plenty especially for the youngest mini Mumbler.

 My advice would be to get there early.
 It opens at 10am and we got there for when it opened and just had a 5 minute queue.
 When we left at 11.30am there was a large queue.
 You can book priority tickets online to avoid the queues.

 Calypso Cove is part of the larger leisure complex at the Metrodome and there is also a bowling alley, restaurants and games area.
 There is lots of free parking available.